 The Role of IT Leaders

-In addition to the C-Suite, IT leaders also play an important role in developing BCPs.
-They should be consulted when creating a BCP because they understand technology better than anyone else in the organization.
+In addition to the C-Suite, IT leaders also play an important role in developing good BCP/s.
+They should also expect to be consulted when creating a BCP because they understand technology better than anyone else in the organization.

 They can provide business leaders with valuable insight into how technology can be used to ensure business continuity during times of disruption or crisis.
 In addition, IT leaders can also make sure that all systems are up-to-date with the latest security protocols so that data remains safe and secure even when disaster strikes.